IntoTheVoid07/nd013-c2-fusion-starter/writeups/midterm.md

 # Sensor Fusion - 3D Object Detection

+This midterm project focused on object detection using measurements from LiDAR and camera data.
+The LiDAR data was used to create birds-eye view (BEV) perspectives of 3D point-clouds.
+In the last section, performance metrics (precision and recall) were used to evaluate the performance of the detection algorithm.

+All code associated with ID_S<number>_EX<number> sections can be found in the student directory (objdet_detect.py, objdet_eval.py, objdet_pcl.py).

 ## Section 1: Compute LiDAR Point-Cloud from Range Image

 ### ID_S1_EX1 - Visualize range image channels